 Skip to main contentSkip to main content

-EU AI Act enforcement begins 2 August 2026.
-Notified body assessments for high-risk AI systems requiring third-party conformity assessment (Annex III(1) biometric identification, Annex III(6) law enforcement, plus systems under Annex I sector legislation) typically take 9–18 months.
+Annex III high-risk enforcement is provisionally 2 December 2027 under the Digital Omnibus political agreement of 7 May 2026 (was 2 August 2026).
+Notified body assessments for high-risk AI systems requiring third-party conformity assessment (Annex III(1) remote biometric identification, plus Annex I product-embedded systems) typically take 9–18 months.

 Free Tool · Art.
 33